SixArm/sixarm_unix_shell_scripts/README.md

  * `easytether-connecting`: Run the easytether dhclient; call this after easytether-connect.

-### Thinkpad Trackpoint

- * `find-trackpoint-device-file-for-sensitivity`: Find a Thinkpad's TrackPoint speed file that sets the pointer speed.
- * `find-trackpoint-device-file-for-speed`: Find a Thinkpad's TrackPoint speed file that sets the pointer speed.
- * `find-trackpoint-path-id`: Find a ThinkPad computer's TrackPoint Path ID.
- * `trackpoint-set-speed-and-sensitivity-to-fastest`: Set trackpoint speed and sensitivity to fastest settings.

 ### Macintosh

  * `macbook-pro-retina-screen-manufacturer`: Show the manfactured id on a Macbook Pro Retina.